Family and Dependency Court

 It is so important that your child feels supported during this stressful time.
-Going through these materials together is one way that you and your child can connect and talk about what’s been happening, and learn more about the justice system processes together.
+Going through these materials together is one way that you and your child can connect and talk about what’s been happening, and that you can show your child how much you care.

 - Regardless of your child’s age, you play a very important role by helping them understand what they are reading and providing emotional support.

-- The materials can be read at one time, or different sections can be used at different times, depending on your child’s age, your family’s situation, and how your child is feeling.
-It can also be helpful to refer to the What’s Going On? booklet for further information and explanations of different terms that are mentioned throughout the stories.
+- The materials can be read all the way through at one time, or different sections can be used at different times, depending on your child’s age, your family’s situation, and how your child is feeling.

-- As you read the stories, you’ll come across activities along the way.
-Encourage your child to try the activities because they teach coping skills that can help your child (and maybe you!) de-stress.
-You can also use the activities as reminders to take a break and check in with your child about the emotions they may be feeling.
+- As you read the story, you’ll come across activities along the way.
+Encourage your child to try the activities, because they teach coping skills that can help your child (and maybe you!) de-stress.
+You can also use the activities as reminders to take a break and check in with your child about how they’re feeling.

-- Be mindful that young people can be triggered by anything that reminds them of the traumas they have experienced.
-If your child becomes distressed at any time, it is okay (and helpful) to take a break, offer support, and practice coping skills like deep breathing together.
+- Be aware that children can be triggered or upset by anything that reminds them of the traumas they have experienced.
+If your child becomes distressed, it is okay to take a break, offer support, and practice coping skills like deep breathing together.

-- Feel free to make changes to the stories so that they work well for your child.
+- Feel free to make changes to the story so that it works well for your child.
 This might mean changing the details of what happened or using words that make more sense in your family and community.

 - Ask your child questions to help connect the story to their feelings and experiences.
-For example: Writing in a journal helped Jamie to process their thoughts and feel better—what do you do that helps you feel better?
+For example: Is there someone like Gabi helping you?
+Brandon was angry when this happened; how do you think you would feel?